Solved! What Is a Duvet Cover?

-Q: While shopping for bedding options, I noticed many products labeled as “duvet covers” on the market.
+Q: While shopping for bedding, I noticed many products labeled as “duvet covers.”
 What is a duvet cover, and what is it used for?
 What’s the difference between a comforter and a duvet?

 A: When it comes to choosing bedding, the available options can be overwhelming.
 Shoppers not only have to find the perfect sheet set for the mattress size, but they also have to decide whether they want a comforter, a quilt, or a duvet.

 A duvet is a style of blanket that is filled with either down, feathers, cotton, or a synthetic material.
 Unlike quilts or comforters, which have durable protective shells, duvet inserts are designed to be used with a protective cover.

 To confuse things even further, while the term “duvet” is popular in Europe, duvets may simply be referred to as “comforters” in the United States.
 This guide will tell you everything you need to know about duvet covers and help you decide whether you want one for your home’s bedrooms.

 A duvet cover is a protective layer for a duvet.

 A duvet cover is to a duvet what a pillowcase is to a pillow.
 What goes in a duvet cover?
 Duvet inserts.
 And given that they are filled with natural down or feathers, they tend to be expensive.
 Duvet covers protect the duvet from dirt and dust while simultaneously preventing rips and tears in the shell.
 Since duvets are often filled with feathers, the duvet cover also protects the user from being poked with pointy quills if they break through the duvet’s shell.
 You’ll get a lot more life out of a duvet insert if you keep it covered.